 We will never sell your personal information or share your information with any third parties for the purposes of direct marketing.

 Your data may be processed by employees of our subsidiary company as described above when it is necessary for them to be able to provide you with products or services that you’ve requested.

 As is common, we use data processors who are third parties who provide elements of services for us.
 We have contracts in place with our data processors.
 This means that they cannot do anything with your personal information unless we have instructed them to do it.
-They will not share your personal information with any organization apart from us.
+They will not share your personal information with any organisation apart from us.
 They will hold it securely and retain it for the period we instruct.